|site search by freefind

-It is important as we read through the Old Testament and consider its applications in the New Testament that we have an understanding of the concept of Biblical types and shadows.
+An understanding of the concept of Biblical types and shadows is important as we read through the Old Testament and consider its applications in the New Testament.

 They serve at a sanctuary that is a copy and shadow of what is in heaven.
 This is why Moses was warned when he was about to build the tabernacle: “See to it that you make everything according to the pattern shown you on the mountain.”
 Heb.
 8:5, NIV